MIT-Emerging-Talent/ET6-foundations-group-28/collaboration/retrospective.md

   + A good grasp of asynchronous workflow and remote collaboration.
 + **Github usage**

-  Gained expertise in using GitHub efficiently, leveraging its features for better coordination, collaboration and professionalism.
+  + Gained expertise in using GitHub efficiently, leveraging its features for better coordination, collaboration and professionalism.
+  + Pull requests are associated with immutable metadata that cannot be changed.
++ Learned an edge case in Python doctest where the test fails in functions that return multiline strings with newline characters.
-+ **Managed human resources effectively as a group.**
++ Effective human resources management as a group.

 ______________________________________________________________________